jethrojones/website/_notes/Speaking.md

 Sharing what I learn is very important to me.
 Here you will find links and resources from all my presentations.
 I am available for speaking engagements on any of the topics below:

 -   How to be a Transformative Principal
     -   With the leading podcast for educational administrators, Jethro Jones has interviewed over 300 leaders to find the keys to being transformative.
-This presentation includes insight from the greatest msteainds of our generation [seen here](http://transformativeprincipal.transistor.fm).
+This presentation includes insight from the greatest minds of our generation [seen here](http://transformativeprincipal.transistor.fm).
 -   It's not Just Fixed vs. Growth
     -   Based on the work of Ryan Gottfredson's Success Mindsets.
 Understanding the four mindsets (fixed vs. growth, closed vs. open, prevention vs. promotion, inward vs. outward) is a key to transforming your school culture.
 Learn about interventions to create positive mindsets that can change your school's identity.
 -   SchoolX - Creating a school experience to help every child succeed.